njtierney/validateHOT/README.md

 Now imagine you included a validation/holdout task with three alternatives plus a no-buy alternative.
 We specify the `data` argument and as well as the `id`.
-Since we also have a *no-buy* alternative in our validation task, we next specify the `none` argument, otherwise we would have left it empty.
+Since we also have a *no-buy* alternative in our validation task, we specify the `none` argument, otherwise we would have left it empty.
 Afterwards, we define each alternative with the argument `prod.levels`.
 If we look back at the data frame, we can see that the first alternative in the holdout task (`c(4, 9, 19)`) is composed of the following attribute levels `Att1_Lev1`, `Att2_Lev1`, and `Att3_Lev5`.